TIP OF THE DAY: ‘Nduja, Spreadable Hot Salami

 It’s actually derived from the French word, andouille (on-DWEE), which means sausage.

-‘Nduja has been served traditionally with slices of bread or with hearty cheeses.
+‘Nduja has traditionally been served with slices of bread or hearty cheeses.
 It can spice up just about anything.
-Because of its high fat content, it melts into sauces and pizzas.
+Because of its high-fat content, it melts into sauces and pizzas.

 Wrapped in plastic, ‘nduja lasts for months in the fridge.
 In our home, it need only last for a week.

 Outside of Calabria, ‘nduja is perhaps the best-known food.
 Calabrians are so proud of it that they’ve been holding an annual ‘Nduja Festival since 1975.
 It takes place in Spilinga, on August 8th.

 Attendees can taste ‘nduja in numerous ways, surrounded by folk music and traditional entertainments around Monte Poro (Spilinga).

 If you decide that ‘nduja is your new favorite food, you may want to book a trip!

 *There are different regional styles of soppressata.
 Here are the different varieties.

 †Salume has been Americanized to salami, the term for spiced ground meat, usually pork, stuffed into a casing and cured.